Sub Coulomb barrier d+$^{208}$Pb scattering in the time-dependent basis function approach: Summary and Conclusions

 \section{Summary and Conclusions}

-We investigated the scattering of the deuteron projectile on the $^{208}$Pb target below the Coulomb barrier based on the {\it ab initio} non-perturbative time-dependent basis function (tBF) approach.
+We investigated the scattering of the deuteron projectile on the $^{208}$Pb target below the Coulomb barrier based on the non-perturbative time-dependent basis function (tBF) approach.
 We constructed the basis representation of the deuteron ground state and discretized scattering states of the {\it np} system by diagonalizing a realistic Hamiltonian based on the LENPIC {\it NN} interaction at N$^4$LO in a sufficiently large harmonic oscillator basis.
 In our calculations, we employed the {\it E1} polarizability $\alpha$ (in the polarization potential) obtained with the same {\it NN} interaction and consistent with the two existing experimental values.
 We then applied the non-perturbative tBF approach to take higher-order {\it E1} transitions into account.
-We showed significant high-order effects were present by comparing the populations of {\it E1} allowed and forbidden states after a scattering of d+$^{208}$Pb at $E_d=7$ MeV and $\theta=150^\circ$.
-By considering all the possible {\it E1} transition paths among all the states involved in the tBF approach and taking into account the corrections of the polarization potential to Rutherford trajectories, we successfully reproduced the quantity $R(E_d)$ measured in experiment for $3$ MeV $<E_d<7$ MeV~\cite{Rodning:1982zz}.
+We showed significant higher-order effects were present by comparing the populations of {\it E1} allowed and forbidden states after a scattering of d+$^{208}$Pb at $E_d=7$ MeV and $\theta=150^\circ$.
+We further noticed in the same scattering process that the contribution of the higher-order transitions to the inelastic channels was more than two orders of magnitude larger than that of the {\it E1} allowed couplings alone.
+By considering all the possible {\it E1} transition paths among all the states involved in the tBF approach and taking into account the corrections of the polarization potential to Rutherford trajectories, we successfully reproduced the quantity $R(E_d)$ with $(\theta_1,\theta_2)=(60^\circ,150^\circ)$ measured in experiment for $3$ MeV $<E_d<7$ MeV~\cite{Rodning:1982zz}.
 We found that both the internal {\it E1} transitions of the deuteron projectile and the corrections of the polarization potential to the classical Rutherford trajectories were essential for reproducing experimental data in these sub barrier experiments.
-More specifically, the correction of the polarization potential to the Rutherford trajectory played the dominant role in reproducing experimental data at the lowest bombarding energies that we considered while the role of the internal {\it E1} transitions of the deuteron projectile became increasingly dominant as the bombarding energy increased.
+More specifically, the correction of the polarization potential to the Rutherford trajectory played the dominant role in reproducing experimental data at the lowest bombarding energies that we considered while the role of the internal {\it E1} transitions of the deuteron projectile became increasingly significant as the bombarding energy increased and was dominant at $E_d=7$ MeV.
+We found the polarization potential provided a factor of $\sim12$ improvement in $\chi^2$/data compared to the result with no polarization potential.
+Finally, we also reproduced the experimental $R(E_d)$ with $(\theta_1,\theta_2)=(60^\circ,140^\circ)$ and $(\theta_1,\theta_2)=(60^\circ,160^\circ)$ at $3$ MeV $<E_d<7$ MeV~\cite{Rodning:1982zz}.
+We obtained all of our results without any adjustable parameters.